Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime

-We begin by characterising the saturated MRI dynamo in the ideal MHD region of the disc.
-As shown in Fig.~\ref{fig:alpha_volume_average_active_resolution_comparison}, the volume-averaged $\alpha$ in the ideal MHD zone exhibits rapid exponential growth, reaching saturation within approximately $3t_{\mathrm{DZI}}$, and remains sustained for the duration of simulation.
-The time-averaged value is $\alpha\sim8\times10^{-3}$, with the Maxwell component contributing $\alpha_{\mathcal{M}}\sim5\times10^{-3}$.
-This behaviour confirms the presence of a persistent MRI-driven dynamo operating in a fully developed turbulent state.
-For comparison, the global ZNF dead--active zone interface simulations with radiative transfer by \citet{flock_3d_2017}, report a higher volume-averaged stress of $\alpha\sim3\times10^{-2}$ in the MRI active zone of their fiducial model.
+We begin by characterising the saturated MRI dynamo in the ideal-MHD region of the disc.
+As shown in Fig.~\ref{fig:alpha_volume_average_active_resolution_comparison}, the volume-averaged $\alpha$ in the ideal-MHD zone exhibits rapid exponential growth, reaching saturation within approximately $3\,t_{\mathrm{DZI}}$, and remains sustained for the duration of the simulation.
+The time-averaged value is $\alpha\!\sim\!8\times10^{-3}$, with the Maxwell component contributing $\alpha_{\mathcal{M}}\!\sim\!5\times10^{-3}$.
+This behaviour confirms the presence of a persistent MRI-driven dynamo operating via a fully developed turbulent state.
+For comparison, the global ZNF dead--active zone interface simulations with radiative transfer by \citet{flock_3d_2017} report a higher volume-averaged stress of $\alpha\!\sim\!3\times10^{-2}$ in the MRI-active zone of their fiducial model.
 However, their azimuthally restricted domain employed a higher effective resolution, equivalent to 2048 cells in azimuth. \\

 To assess the sensitivity of this evolution to the numerical grid, we conduct a resolution test using \texttt{ZNF-AZ}.
 The disc structure, evolution, and large-scale magnetic features resemble those in \texttt{ZNF-FID}, but differences arise due to changes in the saturated strength of the ZNF MRI.
-As shown in Fig. \ref{fig:alpha_volume_average_active_resolution_comparison}, the total and Maxwell components of the saturated, volume-averaged $\alpha$, in the active zone, are about $60$ per cent higher in \texttt{ZNF-HRES} (dotted lines), enhancing angular momentum transport and accelerating viscous evolution by a similar factor, under thin-disc assumptions.
+As shown in Fig. \ref{fig:alpha_volume_average_active_resolution_comparison}, the total and Maxwell components of the saturated, volume-averaged $\alpha$ in the active zone, are about $60$ per cent higher in \texttt{ZNF-HRES} (dotted lines), enhancing angular momentum transport and accelerating viscous evolution by a similar factor, under thin-disc assumptions.
 This underscores the difficulty of extracting precise accretion rates from global ZNF MRI simulations at these resolutions.
 Whether higher-resolution global simulations reproduce the non-converging behaviour in stratified isothermal shearing boxes \citep[see table 1 in][]{ryan_resolution_2017}, where $\alpha$ falls with increasing resolution, remains unclear.